-7.38 It would entail a significant modelling exercise to set a value of X for the subcaps on the basis of projected reductions in PPP and interconnection circuit costs.
-As set out under Option B, Ofcom does not consider it proportionate to do this for the short time until September 2005 when the current charge controls come to an end and a full review will take place.
+7.33 It would entail a significant modelling exercise to set a value of X for the subcaps on the basis of projected reductions in PPP and interconnection circuit costs.
+Ofcom does not consider it proportionate to do this for the short time until September 2005.

-7.39 Ofcom considers that BT should retain some freedom to vary relative charges within the overall cap, subject to safeguards to prevent anti-competitive increases, and therefore proposes that PPP ppm and interconnection circuits should each be subject to a safeguard cap of RPI-0%.
+7.34 Ofcom considers that BT should retain some freedom to vary relative charges within the overall cap, subject to safeguards to prevent anti-competitive increases.
+Ofcom therefore concludes that PPP ppm and interconnection circuits should be subject to a safeguard cap of RPI-0%.